reithmeier/SpringCloudBookService/README.md

 # project-reithmeier

+## Disclaimer

+This is a student project for the University of Applied Sciences Upper Austria.

 ## Description
 Microservices for Books, Users, Orders, Rating, Analytics.
 Users and Books can be administered.
 User order and rate books.
 Orders and ratings can be analysed.